top of page

 This school is not just about learning; it's a platform for individuals to discover the theoretical and practical aspects of watchmaking, empowering students to eventually service their own watches, through hands-on, in-person and online education in an environment tailored for optimal learning.

-Beyond my role as a watchmaking tutor, I enjoy the hands-on practice of servicing and repairing a wide array of watches.
-My expertise spans the spectrum, from modern timepieces to vintage treasures, encompassing everything from straightforward hand-wound mechanicals to intricate chronographs, even including the servicing of quartz watches that are obsolete.
+Beyond my role as a watchmaking tutor, I enjoy the hands-on practice of servicing and repairing a wide array of watches, from modern to vintage timepieces.

 My specialisation lies in the restoration of vintage Rolex and Omega watches, a process that involves breathing life and love back into timepieces that hold both historical and sentimental value.
 This extends to watches that have endured significant water damage, requiring intricate attention to the movement, dial, and hands.

-For me, watchmaking is more than a job; it's a manifestation of love made visible.
-It's a belief that each watch carries a unique story, rather than just a collection of cogs, wheels and springs.
+For me, watchmaking is more than a job; it is love made visible.
+Each watch carries a unique story, rather than it being just a collection of cogs, wheels and springs.

 Click on this link to have a look at my page about the evening courses and weekend taster days: